erfg12/memory.dll/index.md

 public Mem MemLib = new Mem();
 ```
 Now you can use Mem.FUNCTIONS(); in our project!
 See sample projects below.

+<a href="https://github.com/erfg12/memory.dll/wiki">All functions are listed in the wiki docs.
+Click here to visit the page.</a>
 <hr>
 # [](#header-1)Sample Projects